apache/nuttx/boards/arm/stm32l4/nucleo-l496zg/README.txt

   ----------------
   Yet another option is to use LPUART1 and the USB virtual COM port.
 This option may be more convenient for long term development, but is painful to use during board bring-up.
-However as LPUART peripheral has not been implemented for STM32L4, this cannot currently be used.
+However the LPUART peripheral has not yet been tested for this board.

   Solder Bridges.
 This configuration requires: